bart-kus/rhcsa-9/Users and Groups.md

 if user is assignet to more that one gorup but you want to change the suplementary group you need to check ``id`` of the user and find the number of lets say third gropup ``groups=1246(kilos)``

+then ownership on second group will be changed

 ## SUDO

 To have sudo rights the user needs to be a part of the wheel group.